 Cameras can generally (but not always) be taken back by their manufacturer, depending on who made them.
 If they’re in working order then you can send them to a recycler for cash.

 Computers and laptops

 Apple Macs, whether desktop or laptops can be recycled in any Apple Store for free – if they’re in working order you can also get credit for them.
 You can also sell them for parts if they’re no longer working.
 They take non-Apple laptops for recycling too.
-Make sure to remove all your data first.
+Remember to make sure to remove all your data first.

-You can drop your used contact lenses and their packs (even if they haven’t been opened due to a prescription change) at various Terracycle points around the UK.
+You can drop your used contact lenses and their packs (even if they haven’t been opened) at various Terracycle points around the UK.
 Many of these are at opticians or at Boots stores.
 They get made into hard plastic which can be made into plastic products like benches.

 Cosmetics and bath product packaging